 While farming is not as popular as years ago, there are still 850,000 Americans employed in the profession.
 Asbestos exposure in this industry continues, and cases of mesothelioma continue to emerge.

 - Similar Occupations: Agricultural and food scientists, agricultural workers, animal care and service workers

 - Previously Exposed: Yes

 - Asbestos-Related Disease Risk: Low

 - States with Highest Employment: Texas, Missouri, Iowa, Oklahoma, California

 Agricultural/Farm Workers Asbestos Exposure

-Asbestos was often used until the 1970s in many industries before it became common knowledge that asbestos exposure can cause mesothelioma, a deadly cancer of the lung lining.
+Asbestos was often used until the 1970s in many industries before it became common knowledge that asbestos exposure can cause mesothelioma, a deadly cancer of the lung lining (also known as Pleural Mesothelioma).
 As of 2016, there were about 856,000 agricultural workers, but the number of employees in the industry was higher during the peak use of asbestos when there were 700,000 or so more farms in operation.

 Both men and women in the agriculture trades have been put at higher risk of asbestos exposure, especially because of the possibility of secondhand asbestos exposure to loved ones when the asbestos was brought home on farm clothing.

 Trades, where there is a particular risk of asbestos exposure in the farming and agriculture business, include: